-As a landlord, there are many rules and regulations you must abide by including Pennsylvania eviction laws.
+As a landlord, there are many rules and regulations you must abide by including the Pennsylvania eviction laws.
 When trying to evict a tenant, abiding by them isn’t optional, it’s mandatory.

-Serving an Eviction Notice
+Serving a Proper Notice

-Missed Rent Payments
+Missed or Unpaid Rent

-End of Lease or No Lease
+End of Lease Agreement or No Lease

-Violations of the Lease Agreement
+Violations of the Rental Agreement

 Filing & Serving a Complaint